Scroll Top

 Objective: To promote environmental awareness among primary school children in Cozumel through La Isla Azul Poemarinos, a poetry book about marine and mangrove ecosystems, supported by interactive, school-based educational activities.

-- In June, school visits and book deliveries began in Cozumel.
+• Educational visits and book presentations were conducted in 10 public primary schools across the island between June 11 and July 3.
 Each participating school received 6 copies: 5 for classroom use and 1 for the school library.
 The visits included interactive sessions featuring marine life trivia, poetry readings, songs, and discussions on Cozumel’s marine ecosystems, current environmental challenges, and local conservation efforts.

-- So far, 650 students have taken part in these activities, deepening their understanding of and connection to coastal and marine environments.
+• Over 800 students took part in these activities, deepening their understanding of and connection to coastal and marine environments.

 Photo: Denisse Pohls